 In practice, the Pomodoro Technique will train your brain to focus better and maximize productivity.
 The result of adopting these efficiency techniques is a higher quality of work.

-The 51:17 rule is like the Pomodoro Technique, except it is 51 minutes of uninterrupted hard work and 17 minutes of rest and relaxation.
+The 51:17 rule is like the Pomodoro Technique, except it is 51 minutes of uninterrupted hard work and 17 minutes of relaxation.
 It’s the Golden Ratio of enhanced productivity.
 However, you don’t have to adhere to the minutes strictly.
 Find your own “Golden Ratio” through trial and error.
 For some people, it may be 40:30, while for others, a 60:10 may work.
-The brain likes reward so always remember to take that extra 5, 10, 15, 20 or 30-minute break from the hustle of your daily work grind to improve your productivity.
+The brain likes reward, so always remember to take that extra 5, 10, 15, 20, or 30-minute break from the hustle of your daily work grind to improve your productivity.

 If you want to know how to really succeed and achieve your goals, big or small, you must stay focused.
 Make sure you are not tackling anything else during the Pomodoro period.
 This goes for any type of project, big or small.
 Try not to multi-task because doing so could lead to decreased cognitive performance, lowered productivity, poor attention span, and overall careless work quality.